mattcooperdev/oh-baby/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate all pages of the project to ensure there were no syntax errors in there.

--   W3C Markup Validator - [Results for Main Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fyescoops.github.io%2Fdjmattcooper%2F) - [Results for Thankyou Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fyescoops.github.io%2Fdjmattcooper%2Fthankyou.html)
+-   W3C Markup Validator - [Results for Main Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fyescoops.github.io%2Foh-baby%2F)

--   W3C CSS Validator - [Results for Main Page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fyescoops.github.io%2Fdjmattcooper%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) - [Results for Thankyou Page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fyescoops.github.io%2Fdjmattcooper%2Fthankyou.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+-   W3C CSS Validator - [Results for Main Page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fyescoops.github.io%2Foh-baby%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Accessibility Testing